surajshetty3416/otto/otto/lib/docs/model.md

 ### `get_models`

 Returns a list of available models matching the given criteria.
-This function checks both the model capabilities and provider availability.
-Models are only returned if their provider's API key is configured and valid.
+Check [is_model_available](#is_model_available) for more details on model availablity.

 ```python
 def get_models(